-Like other biological systems [1], the human economy interacts with its surroundings through flows of energy and matter [2,3].
-Collectively, we mine primary energy resources, and use the energy to power civilization and convert raw materials into the material make-up of civilization or Earth's "technosphere" [4].
-The circulations of our lives include the back-and-forth material exchange of people, goods, and information along transportation and communication networks, and our cardiovascular, pulmonary and nervous systems [5-8].
+Like other biological systems [1, 2], the human economy interacts with its surroundings through flows of energy and matter [3, 4].
+Collectively, we use primary energy resources to power civilization and convert raw materials into the material make-up of civilization infrastructure or Earth's "technosphere", and in turn to further energy consumption growth [5, 6].
+The circulations of our lives include the back-and-forth material exchange of people, goods, and information along transportation and communication networks, and our cardiovascular, pulmonary and nervous systems [7-10].
 These require a power source, and any impulse of energy that passes through these networks is ultimately dissipated through frictional losses as waste heat.
-Concurrently, our infrastructure, bodies, and even our memories undergoes decay.
-So, without a continual drawdown of primary energy and raw material resources to continually rebuild civilization, it would inevitably fall apart.
+Concurrently, our infrastructure, bodies, and even our memories undergo decay.
+Without a continual drawdown of primary energy and raw material resources to continually rebuild, they inevitably falls apart.